zilishen/documentation/templates/style-guide.md

 ## Guidelines for `includes`

 In an ideal world, we'd "write once, publish everywhere."
+To that end, we follow the principle of [Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in our documentation.
+As such, we use our tools to set up "includes", to call common content from files in the [content/includes](https://github.com/nginxinc/docs/tree/main/content/includes) directory.

+In an ideal world, we'd "write once, publish everywhere."
 It's possible with a concept known as `includes`, where an entry such as:

 ```